E-ideals in exponential polynomial ring: Hilbert rings and Nullstellensatz

 \end{proof}

 In general, Hilbert Nullstellensatz is not true in the ring of exponential polynomials $K[\bar x]^{E}$, as shown in the following result.

-\begin{proposition} The exponential ring $\C[x]^E$ does not satify the weak Nullstellensatz, i.e. there exist two exponential polynomials $f$ and $g$ with no zeros in common, such that the E-ideal generated by $f$ and $g$ is non-trivial. \end{proposition}
+\begin{proposition} The exponential ring $\C[x]^E$ does not satisfy the weak Nullstellensatz, i.e.\ there exist two exponential polynomials $f$ and $g$ with no zeros in common, such that the E-ideal generated by $f$ and $g$ is non-trivial. \end{proposition}

 \begin{proof}

 Let $f(x) = e^{x} - 1$ and $g(x) = e^{a x - b} - 1 \in \C[x]^E,$ where $a \notin \Q$ and $b \notin 2 \pi i (\Z + a \Z)$.

 Let $J$ be the E-ideal generated by $f$ and $g$ inside $\C[x]^{E}$.
 Notice that $f$ and $g$ have no common zeros.
 Indeed, if $f(c) = g(c) = 0$, then $c \in 2 \pi i \Z$ and $ac - b \in 2 \pi i \Z$, contradicting the choice of~$b$.